LyunKi/lyunki-blog-source/source/_posts/daily-English.md

 n.[C] A `drill` is a tool or machine that you use for making holes. n.[U] Ferment is excitement and trouble caused by change or uncertainty.
 v.
 When something such as an emotion `impels` you to do something, it affects you so strongly that you feel forced to do it.

+## 2022/11/11

+Some bowls were made of `pottery` and wood.
+He's `boasted` of being involved in the arms theft.
+Humorous conversation is a `staple` ingredient of comedy.
+The wine will stop `fermenting` if the temperature is too low.
+v.
+If you `yield` to something or someone, you stop resisting them. adj.
+Someone who is `resistant` to something is opposed to it and wants to prevent it. adj.
+Something that is `premature` happens earlier than usual or earlier than people expect. n.[U] `Genetics` is the study of heredity and how qualities and characteristics are passed on from one generation to another by the means of gene. n.[C] A `breed` of a pet animal or fram animal is a particular type of it.
+For example, terriesr are a breed of dog. adj. `Arid` land is so dry that very few plants can grow on it.